Feuerfest

 • This is something unattended-upgrades can't help you with

-• This is stuff that belongs in the Debian package itself.
+• Sometimes these are commands which should be included in the Debian package itself.
 Namely in the preinst, prerm, postinst and postrm files.
 The so-called package maintainer scripts (Official Debian documentation).

-• A feasable workaround is the utilization of a drop-in file if your service is started via a Systemd Unit-File, see https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html and search for "drop-in".
+• A feasible workaround is the utilisation of a drop-in file if your service is started via a Systemd Unit-File, see https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html and search for "drop-in".
 The ArchWiki also has a good article: https://wiki.archlinux.org/title/systemd#Drop-in_files - but keep in mind that Arch is based on Gentoo and hence maybe has different paths than Debian

 • If the correct procedure is missing from the package, or isn't suitable for your environment..
 Then its best to exclude the packages from unattended-upgrades and get yourself some tool like Ansible, Puppet or Rundeck to automate the execution of manual tasks.
 (Good how I love Rundeck. 🥰) There you are able to ensure everything is valid and verified before switching your primary cluster node and running package updates.